Netzuel/GA_PINNs_Repository/README.md

 ### How to train the example problem ###

-The *config.json* is already prepared to reproduce the Problem 3 of the original [paper](https://arxiv.org/abs/2305.08448), although the obtained results may not be identical as the resolutions presented in the project.
+The *config.json* is already prepared to reproduce the Problem 3 of the original [paper](https://arxiv.org/abs/2305.08448), although the obtained results may not be identical as those presented in the project.
 In order to run the training procedure once the *config.json* has been prepared, is to execute the command:

 `python3 training_script.py`